 In the cold-water trout streams of northern Wisconsin, you can find these big nymphs underneath decaying logs and branches in the shallows.
-Dorsata stonefly nymphs feed on detritus and diatoms.
-Also, can look in the faster rocky runs, but it is much easier to find them in the shallows on woody debris.
+Pteronarcys stonefly nymphs feed on detritus and diatoms.
+Also, can be found in the fast rocky runs, but it is much easier to find the nymphs in the shallows living on woody debris.

 Turning the big stonefly nymphs over, you will see their gill tufts between their legs and neck.
 Placing the dorsata stonefly nymphs in water you can really see their gill tufts.